 - National Minimum Wage Adult Rate – payable to workers aged between 21 and 24;

 - National Minimum Wage Youth Rate – payable to workers aged between 18 and 20;

 - National Minimum Wage Youth Rate – payable to workers aged under 18; and

 - The National Minimum Wage Apprentice Rate – payable to apprentices aged between 16 and 18, and those aged 19 or over who are in their first year.

-Andrew Eldred is Head of Employee Relations at Crossrail.
-His responsibilities include trade union engagement, oversight of contractors’ management of site employment relations, and delivery of apprenticeships and other skills and employment commitments.
+Andrew Eldred was Head of Employee Relations at Crossrail until early 2017.
+His responsibilities included trade union engagement, oversight of contractors’ management of site employment relations, and delivery of apprenticeships and other skills and employment commitments.
 Before joining the Crossrail programme, Andrew held several senior employment relations roles in construction, including three-and-a-half years as the ODA Delivery Partner’s Industrial Relations Manager on the London 2012 Olympic Park construction programme.
 He holds an MA in Modern History from the University of Oxford and an MSc in Human Resource Management from Birkbeck College, London.

 Anne-Sophie Blin was the Lead Social Sustainability Officer at Crossrail from 2013 to end of 2016.
 In this role, she oversaw the implementation of the Crossrail Social Sustainability strategy, working with contractors to ensure they fulfilled their contractual obligations in relation to job creation, skills developments, promoting equality and diversity, and enforcing the London Living Wage.
 Before joining Crossrail in 2013, Anne-Sophie advised international property companies on developing and implementing strategies covering environmental and economic as well as social sustainability.
 She holds an MSc in Urbanisation and Development from the London School of Economics and a Master’s degree in International Relations from Sciences Po, Paris.